MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/index.md

 ### Becoming a great prompt engineer with Semantic Kernel
 Semantic Kernel is a valuable tool for prompt engineering because it allows you to experiment with different prompts and parameters across multiple different models using a common interface.
 This allows you to quickly compare the outputs of different models and parameters, and iterate on prompts to achieve the desired results.

-Once you've become familiar with the basics of prompt engineering, you can also use Semantic Kernel to apply your skills to real-world scenarios.
-By combining your prompts with native functions and connectors, you can build powerful applications that automate tasks and improve productivity.
+Once you've become familiar with prompt engineering, you can also use Semantic Kernel to apply your skills to real-world scenarios.
+By combining your prompts with native functions and connectors, you can build powerful AI-powered applications.

 Lastly, by deeply integrating with Visual Studio Code, Semantic Kernel also makes it easy for you to integrate prompt engineering into your existing development processes.
-Create prompts directly in your preferred code editor, write tests for them using your existing testing frameworks, and deploy them to production using your existing CI/CD pipelines.
+- Create prompts directly in your preferred code editor,
+- Write tests for them using your existing testing frameworks,
+- And deploy them to production using your existing CI/CD pipelines.

 ### Additional tips for prompt engineering
 Becoming a skilled prompt engineer requires a combination of technical knowledge, creativity, and experimentation.
 Here are some tips to excel in prompt engineering:

-- Understand LLM AI models: Gain a deep understanding of how LLM AI models work, including their architecture, training processes, and behavior.
+- **Understand LLM AI models:** Gain a deep understanding of how LLM AI models work, including their architecture, training processes, and behavior.
-- Domain knowledge: Acquire domain-specific knowledge to design prompts that align with the desired outputs and tasks.
+- **Domain knowledge:** Acquire domain-specific knowledge to design prompts that align with the desired outputs and tasks.
-- Experimentation: Explore different parameters and settings to fine-tune prompts and optimize the model's behavior for specific tasks or domains.
+- **Experimentation:** Explore different parameters and settings to fine-tune prompts and optimize the model's behavior for specific tasks or domains.
-- Feedback and iteration: Continuously analyze the outputs generated by the model and iterate on prompts based on user feedback to improve their quality and relevance.
+- **Feedback and iteration:** Continuously analyze the outputs generated by the model and iterate on prompts based on user feedback to improve their quality and relevance.
-- Stay updated: Keep up with the latest advancements in prompt engineering techniques, research, and best practices to enhance your skills and stay ahead in the field.
+- **Stay updated:** Keep up with the latest advancements in prompt engineering techniques, research, and best practices to enhance your skills and stay ahead in the field.

 Prompt engineering is a dynamic and evolving field, and skilled prompt engineers play a crucial role in harnessing the capabilities of LLM AI models effectively.